PierreQuentel/PyDbLite/docs/source/sqliteengine.rst

 Type conversion
 ~~~~~~~~~~~~~~~~~~~

-Conversions between Python types and SQLite field types use the behaviour of the Python SQLite module. :python:`datetime.date` and :python:`datetime.datetime` instances are stored as ISO dates/datetimes
+Conversions between Python types and SQLite field types use the behaviour of the Python SQLite module. :python:`datetime.date`, :python:`datetime.time` and :python:`datetime.datetime` instances are stored as ISO dates/datetimes

 Selection methods return dictionaries, with SQLite types converted to Python types like this